danelsender/card-app-typescript-test/notes.md

 So far the switch exists only as a switch.
 Must be in a `settings dialog`.
 I want to put this in the nav bar, left hand side.

 Dialog is now created and sat at the top of the page.
 BUT dark mode does not take effect to the dialog box...

+This is a because, I think, that the dialog box is not a child of the document so the dark mode setting isn't applied to it

+Settings button now has the cog icon rather than text

 # adding field to database